Restoring the fire-ravaged University of Cape Town library | DW | 31.05.2021

 The special collections at the Jagger Library held the university’s records of |xam and !kun indigenous people.
 "The languages of these people are extinct now, so these records are part of our South African cultural heritage," he told DW.

-Nonetheless, he says much was lost, including 3,500 "irreplaceable" films, as well as books and paintings held in the main library reading room.
+Nonetheless, he said, much was lost, including 3,500 "irreplaceable" films, as well as books and paintings held in the main library reading room.

-"There's much to be sad for, but also much to be glad for in terms of the successful salvage and restoration," he added.
+"There's much to be sad for, but also much to be glad for in terms of the successful salvage and restoration," he said.

-Tina Löhr reaffirms that the damaged papers and books will be restored.
+Löhr said the damaged papers and books would be restored.
 "All the things that are wet and that were in the basement are salvageable," she said, adding that she plans to return to South Africa soon to help in the recovery phase.

 Nelson Mandela emerged from 27 years in prison to lead South Africa to freedom from white rule.
 He became the country's first black president and won the Nobel Peace prize for his policy of reconciliation.